- Art Turner

 Contemporary folk band The Wailin' Jennys, whose stunningly beautiful three-part harmonies have earned them two Juno Awards, fall squarely into that fourth camp, carrying on a tradition that's been handed down through generations of blues, country and jazz musicians.

-The Canadian trio's newly released Fifteen is an all-covers album that finds them working their magic on material ranging from Emmylou Harris' "Boulder to Birmingham" and Dolly Parton's "Light of a Clear Blue Morning" to Tom Petty's "Wildflowers" and Warren Zevon's "Keep Me in Mind."
+The Canadian trio's newly released Fifteen is an all-covers album that finds them working their magic on material ranging from Emmylou Harris' "Boulder to Birmingham" and Dolly Parton's "Light of a Clear Blue Morning" to Tom Petty's "Wildflowers" and Warren Zevon's "Keep Me in Your Heart."

 "Recording someone else's song that you love kind of uses a different part of your brain than writing and recording an original song," says singer-guitarist Ruth Moody.
 "We've always loved arranging other people's songs — it's one of the things we did for fun right at the start — and we're lucky in that the three-part harmonies really can make a song sound new and different."